Skip to Content

 We model continuum mechanics, flow in porous media, heat and mass transfer, geophysical systems and pollution transport, stellar dynamics and celestial mechanics, breathing and gas exchange and the spread of infectious diseases.

 We are using powerful mathematical techniques to investigate problems in physics, biophysics and interdisciplinary areas.
 The main focus is on theoretical particle physics, particularly the quark structure of matter and the properties of neutrinos.
+We also have expertise in random matrices.

 We study special functions' properties, especially elliptic and theta functions and modular forms, and their applications in number theory and combinatorics.